jfsc/jfsc.github.io/_posts/2017-05-17-mitigating-devops-bubble.md

 * [jbsn](https://github.com/jbsn94/if1006)

 __Edited 09.20.2017__: The success of this contribution has promoted its [second edition](https://github.com/vinicius3w/if1004-DevOps).
 I want to thank my advisor for the opportunity and their students which are making our classes great time-boxes to learn.
+Thank you God.